Opportunity knocks for floating wind development

 Fugro has been providing metocean, geotechnical engineering and design services for deepwater anchoring systems for over 40 years.

-Fugro personnel working in the Abu Dhabi office
+Employees having meeting in Abu Dhabi office 01.jpg

 Expertise